Home

 Well traveled from 4 weeks onwards, used to going/traveling in a cage, started clicker training and part house Trained.

-Not suitable for pet homes
+Might be suitable for pet homes

 Great Temperament Speed/Drive and Willingness to work

-If you are interested in putting your name on my puppy list just let me know by e-mail or phone:
+If you feel you can handle a dog with a Great Temperament, Speed/Drive and Willingness to workand want's to please, contact me, Details below.
+If you are interested in putting your name on my puppy list just let me know by e-mail: sue.bailstails@ntlworld.com

 Breeding restrictions

-All puppies are sold with Breeding restrictions, when old enough, will have the restrictions lifted
+All puppies are sold with Breeding restrictions, when old enough, will have the restrictions lifted if you decide to breed after they have been given a suitable/satisfactory Hip score and DNA tested for CEA/CH.

-Return Policy basis.
+Return Policy basis

-All our puppies are sold on the strict understanding that they be returned if they cannot kept at any stage during their lifetimes, i would never want any of my pups/dogs ending up in a rescue
+All our puppies are sold on the strict understanding that they be returned if they cannot kept at any stage during their lifetimes, I would never want any of my pups/dogs ending up in a rescue-centre, I would rather rehome them myself to a suitable home.

-Education for your new pup.
+Education for your new pup and training tips

-This part gives you some basics on the bringing up of your puppies.
 The following exercises are just supposed to serve you as helpful hints in the education of your dog.
 On the book market there is a lot of literature on the various educational methods that you and your puppy can make use of.
 On top of that there are play schools and imprinting days for dogs that you should give a try and attend with your puppy.
 You can learn a whole lot about your dog and his education there.
 For the following exercises, the timing, the correct confirmation and proper repetition of the exercises are most important.
 In between the single lessons you should play with your puppy so he will not lose pleasure in learning.

 Leading on the leash: